Here's a sampling of some of our recent victories. You can read more about our long history of accomplishments here.

 New Voters Project: It’s time to make politicians pay attention to us.
 The best way to get them to pay attention to young people and the issues we care about is to show up to the polls, so this year we ran a nationwide voter registration and get out the vote effort.
 The Student PIRGs’ New Voters Project is one of the largest on-the-ground, non-partisan, youth voter mobilization campaigns in the country.
 Over the past 30 years, we have helped to register more than 1.7 million young people, made millions of get-out-the-vote reminders, and have increased youth voter participation in districts across the country.
 In 2016, our campaign reached 80 campuses in 14 states, helping over 40,000 students register to vote, and making nearly 450,000 voter contacts in the days leading up to the election.
 Our work paid off: Turnout amongst young people increased compared the 2012 election.
 An estimated 50% of citizens aged 18-29 voted in 2016, up from 45% in 2012 and just 20% in the 2014 midterm elections.

 Making Textbooks More Affordable: Everyone knows that textbooks costs are out of control—the average student spends $900 per year!
 We're promoting cost-saving solutions on campus while also tackling publishers' stranglehold on the market to change prices for good.
 We're educating students, faculty and bookstores and raising awareness through research and media attention.
-We've educated more than 700 faculty members about low cost options and make it easier for students to shop around, and we have helped start pilot programs to incentivize open textbooks at schools like UMass Amherst and Rutgers New Brunswick, which has already saved students millions of dollars.
+We've built a network of over 700 faculty members who support the use of Open Educational Resources (OER) low cost options, and we have helped start pilot programs to incentivize open textbooks at schools like UMass Amherst, UConn Storrs, and Rutgers New Brunswick, which have already saved students millions of dollars.
+And in 2017, we launched the Open Textbook Alliance, which works with student governments nationwide to pass policies supporting the adoption of free open textbooks.